Today in History: August 18

 - Search on Louisiana Territory in A Century of Lawmaking for a New Nation: U.S. Congressional Documents and Debates, 1774-1875 to read congressional acts and proceedings related to the vast territory.
 This collection also includes a legislative timeline that examines the role of Congress in the Louisiana Purchase from 1802 to 1807.

 - Follow the trail blazed by Lewis and Clark.
-Visit The National Park Service's Lewis and Clark National Historic Trail Web site or view the timeline for the expedition at PBS's companion site to Ken Burns' film Lewis & Clark: The Journey of the Corps of Discovery.
+Visit The National Park Service's Lewis and Clark National Historic Trail Web site or view the timeline for the expedition (external link) at PBS's companion site to Ken Burns' film Lewis & Clark: The Journey of the Corps of Discovery (external link).